Course

 • Decreased muscle, fat, and bone mass, which can lead to a higher risk of overdose

-• Poor nutrition causing decreased albumin levels, which may be an issue with protein-bound drugs
+• Poor nutrition causes decreased albumin levels, which may be an issue with protein-bound drugs

-• Thinner skin, which can impact absorption of topical medications
+• Thinner skin, which can impact the absorption of topical medications

-In addition, older adults may be more likely to suffer from cognitive impairments, like Alzheimer's disease or dementia, which could impact their ability to accurately communicate or report their pain.
-Again, the nurse must be aware of these limitations and use the appropriate tools when working with these patients.
+In addition, older adults may be more likely to have cognitive impairments, like Alzheimer's disease or dementia, which could impact their ability to accurately communicate or report their pain.
+Again, the nurse must be aware of these limitations and use the appropriate tools when working with this patient population [10].

-Safety is a major concern for this population as well, particularly when administering medications that can increase drowsiness, dizziness, or the risk for falling.
-The nurse must be careful to check on the patient frequently, provide assistance with ambulation and place the call bell or other needed items within easy reach of the patient.
+Safety is a major concern for this population as well, particularly when administering medications that can increase drowsiness, dizziness, or the risk of falling.
+The nurse must be careful to check on the patient frequently, assist with ambulation, and place the call bell or other needed items within easy reach of the patient.

-Healthcare providers may also struggle with providing opioids for patients with a history of substance abuse: they may be worried about diversion or overtreatment of pain or be distrustful of a patient's report of pain (18).
+Healthcare providers may also struggle with providing opioids for patients with a history of substance abuse: they may be worried about the diversion or overtreatment of pain or be distrustful of a patient's report of pain [23].

 Patients who refuse opioid treatment due to the risk of relapse should be respected; this may mean finding other viable alternatives, such as non-opioid adjuvants, local or regional medications (like an epidural or spinal block), and non-pharmacological methods of pain relief.